ShuanyuWu/ShuanyuWu.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Shunyu Wu is current a final-year Phd candidate of artificial intelligence at the Shanghai Jiao Tong University.
+His research interests include end-to-end optimization, decision-focused learning, learn to optimize and time series forecasting.
+He also worked with the company as the LEADER and core algorithm engineer to actually deploy the research results in real-time water distribution systems and thermal power plants in Shanghai, Xinjiang and Guangxi.